-Justice Sandra Day O’Connor Announces Medical Diagnosis That Is ‘Probably Alzheimer’s’
+Justice Sandra Day O’Connor Announces Medical Diagnosis That Is ‘Probably Alzheimer’s Disease’

 O’Connor was nominated to the bench by President Ronald Reagan as the United States Supreme Court’s first female justice in 1981.
 She retired in 2006, in part to provide care for her husband, John O’Connor III, who had been diagnosed with Alzheimer’s, CNN reported.

-During her time on the court she cast key votes in cases about abortion, affirmative action and campaign finance.
+During her time on the court, she cast key votes in cases about abortion, affirmative action, and campaign finance.
 O’Connor also played a key role in Bush v.
-Gore, ultimately resulting in George W. Bush winning the 2000 Presidential election.
+Gore, ultimately resulting in George W. Bush winning the 2000 presidential election.

-Post retirement, O’Connor continued to make her mark on the country.
+Post-retirement, O’Connor continued to make her mark on the country.
 She founded the group iCivics in 2009, a non-profit organization that provides lesson plans and free, educational online games to promote civic education.
 In her letter released today, O’Connor announced she would be stepping away from her leadership role with the program.

 “It is time for new leaders to make civic learning and civic engagement a realty for all,” she wrote.
 “I hope that I have inspired young people about civic engagement and helped pave the pathway for women who may have faced obstacles pursuing their careers.